 Many competing companies like PayPal, Square, Payoneer, Braintree, and Authorize.net are vying for a market share by offering better customer service.
 Stripe faces intense competition from all these companies because they provide similar solutions.

 PayPal is one of the dominant players in the online payments market.
 It has been operating since 1999 and aims to be a digital wallet that enables fast payments across devices through multiple platforms (i.e., iOS, Android, or desktop).
-To date (Q2 2021), it has more than 400 million active accounts and processed more than 310.99 million in payments.
+In Q2 2021, it has more than 400 million active accounts and processed more than 310.99 million in payments.

 It currently controls around 55.58% of the online payment industry and is still growing.
 It has a strong presence in the market, which makes it Stripe’s biggest competitor.
 One of PayPal’s unique selling points (USP) allows customers to use their accounts for other online applications such as digital subscriptions.